NCAS-CMS/cfdm/docs/source/introduction.rst

 * create subspaces of field and domain constructs,

-* incorporate, and create, metadata stored in external files, and
+* incorporate, and create, metadata stored in external files,

-* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays, or coordinate arrays compressed by subsampling), whilst presenting a view of the data in its uncompressed form.
+* read, write, and create data that have been compressed by convention (i.e. ragged or gathered arrays, or coordinate arrays compressed by subsampling), whilst presenting a view of the data in its uncompressed form, and

+* read and write that data that are quantized to eliminate false precision.

 Note that the cfdm package enables the representation and creation of CF field constructs, but it is largely :ref:`up to the user to use